Oakland, California: Colleges and universities

 Oakland is also the home of the headquarters of the University of California system, the University of California Office of the President.

 In 2001, the SFSU Oakland Multimedia Center was opened, allowing San Francisco State University to conduct classes near downtown Oakland.
-The Oakland Higher Education Consortium and the City of Oakland's Community and Economic Development Agency (CEDA) opened the Oakland Higher Education Center downtown in 2002 to provide "access to multiple higher education service providers within a shared urban facility."
+The Oakland Higher Education Consortium and the City of Oakland's Community and Economic Development Agency (CEDA) opened the Oakland Higher Education Center downtown in 2002 to provide "access to multiple higher education service providers within a shared urban facility".
 Member schools include primary user California State University, East Bay as well as Lincoln University, New College of California, Saint Mary's College of California, SFSU Multimedia Studies Program, UC Berkeley Extension, University of Phoenix and Peralta Community College District.

+Additionally, some University of California System property is on the northern tip of Oakland.
+The University of California Botanical Garden is in Oakland.

 Media

 Oakland is served by major television stations broadcasting primarily out of San Francisco and San Jose.
 The region's Fox O&O, KTVU 2, is based in (and licensed to) Oakland at Jack London Square along with co-owned MyNetworkTV outlet KICU-TV 36 (licensed to San Jose).
 In addition, the city is served by various AM and FM radio stations as well; AM stations KKSF 910, KMKY 1310 and KNEW 960 are licensed to Oakland.

 Oakland was served by the Oakland Tribune, which published its first newspaper on February 21, 1874.
 The Tribune Tower, which features a large clock, is an Oakland landmark.
 At key times throughout the day (8:00 am, noon and 5:00 pm), the clock tower carillon plays a variety of classic melodies, which change daily.
-In 2007, the Oakland Tribune moved its offices from the tower to an East Oakland location, before folding in 2011.
+In 2007, the Oakland Tribune moved its offices from the tower to an East Oakland location.
+It was merged into the East Bay Times in 2016.

 The East Bay Express, a locally owned free weekly paper, is based in Jack London Square and distributed throughout the East Bay.

 Oaklandwiki is a thriving (mostly) English-language LocalWiki.